 Our motto is “Welcome to the (rest of the) world.”
-In the 21st century, thinking global is not a privilege, it is a reality for many of us.
-With unique cultural heritages, Global Art Daily's contributors connects the nodes of the polycentric art world.
-GAD Magazine, as well as our E-Issues and Open Call submissions, foster cross-pollination between cities and creative disciplines.
+Thinking global might be a privilege, but it is also a reality for many of us.
+GAD's young team of editors and contributors have complex multicultural identities, and aim to connect the nodes of the polycentric art world through their networks and varied creative interests.

 In 2017, we designed and produced a capsule collection of ready-to-wear garments.
 Entitled "Global Art Daily x abu dhabi", Global Art Daily's first ready-to-wear collection was inspired by the cities of Abu Dhabi and Los Angeles.
-Silhouettes were interpreted from the traditional abaya and the collection premiered at a special pop-up shop at the St Regis Saadiyat Island Resort.
+Silhouettes were interpreted from the traditional abaya and the collection premiered at a special pop-up shop at Salwa Zeidan Gallery, St Regis Saadiyat Island Resort.

-Sophie Arni is a Swiss-Japanese curator building cross-cultural dialogues in the visual arts.
+Sophie Arni is a Swiss-Japanese curator and editor building cross-cultural dialogues in the visual arts.
 In 2015, she founded Global Art Daily and has been writing exhibition reviews and conducting artist interviews ever since.
 In 2016, she curated East-East: UAE meet Japan at NYU Abu Dhabi's Project Space, an exhibition bridging the UAE and Japan through the voices of emerging artists.
 The exhibition later traveled to CHI-KA Space, Dubai, for two additional volumes.
 In 2019, she co-curated Count the Waves: Seeing Invisibility at the Chinretsukan Gallery, Tokyo.
-She obtained a B.A. in Art History and Economics from NYU Abu Dhabi and an MPhil in Curatorial Studies from Tokyo University of the Arts.
+She obtained a B.A. in Art & Art History from NYU Abu Dhabi and an MPhil in Curatorial Studies from Tokyo University of the Arts.
 She is currently based in Japan.